 assignments.
 You will be given an idea to research, and a few pointers about how and where to begin your research.

 Each Web activity is marked with this icon.

-Private (one on one) communication with any member of the class or the professor can be conducted via email.
-Students' e-mail addresses are available from the Instructor.
+Private (one on one) communication with the professor can be conducted via email.

 Copyright 1998 Northern Arizona University, ALL RIGHTS RESERVED